sceccotti89/AutoSense/README.md

 ## GitHub Pipeline

-To deploy both front-end and back-end I used the GitHub Pipeline, in order to automate the workflow of the application.
+To automate the workflow of the application, both front-end and back-end are deployed using GitHub Pipeline.
 Sensitive data are stored in the Secrets storage of the repository.
 Only authorized people can access them.

 The workflow is consisted of 2 steps:

 - **test**: here is where we run all the tests (unit and integration)
-- **deploy**: in which we deploy the front-end (using AWS Amplify) and the back-end (serverless) services
+- **deploy**: in which we deploy the front-end (using AWS Amplify) and the back-end (using serverless) services

+Those 2 steps are replicated for front- and back-end.
+First start with the back-end steps, then if successful, start the front-end ones.
+This specific order comes to the rescue when any of the already deployed API are changed: you might get an error while running the front-end integration tests.
+With this solution we make sure that the new API are deployed before starting integrations tests on them.
-In case the *test* job fails, the *deploy* step is not executed and you'll receive an email containing the failing commit.<br/>
+If the *test* job fails, the *deploy* step is not executed and you'll receive an email containing the failing commit.<br/>
 In order to deploy everything to the right environment the script make use of a variable named *STAGE*.
 It assumes the value *prod* in case of a push/pull-request to master, *dev* in all other cases (develop or feature/* branch).<br/>
 API KEYs replacements is performed using the powerful *sed* command, substituing the placeholders contained in the environment.prod.ts file of the UI with the respective value in the Secrets storage.
 This is executed for the *master* branch only.